Dangar11/Sidebar-M-nu-Animation/README.md

 # Sidebar-M-nu-Animation

-Side bar menu with 2 screens TableViewController and ViewController, embeded into 1 screen with scrollView
+Side bar menu wich implements ViewController with 2 ViewControllerInside and controll with UIScrollViewDelegate

+## Use for this project
+* CATransform3DRotate
+* CATransform3DMakeTranslation
+* UIScrollViewDelegate for controll scrollViewDidScroll and scrollViewDidEndDragging

 Storyboard implementation